Frequently asked questions.

 How much does sessions cost?

-The fee is €80 per session, reflecting the depth of the work and the specialized, tailored approach I offer.
+The investment is €95 per session, reflecting the depth of psychoanalytic psychotherapy in Dundalk and the specialised, tailored approach I offer.
 This is an investment in yourself and in the process of transformative work.
 True transformation requires more than just “tools” — it’s about creating lasting change that becomes a natural part of who you are.
-Psychoanalytic psychotherapy isn’t about quick fixes or strategies you can easily find in self-help books.
 It’s about fostering deeper, lasting changes within you.

 This work naturally involves a different kind of investment than more short-term therapies, but an investment in yourself is always worthwhile.
 In some cases, we may agree to two shorter, variable-length sessions per week if we both deem it beneficial.
-These sessions last approximately 20 minutes, with a fee of €65 per session.
+These sessions last approximately 20 minutes, with a fee of €75 per session.
 This reflects the commitment and depth of the work.

 How often do you see people?